guardsec/Dead-Watchmen/README.md

 # Disclaimer

 This program was writen and tested in linux, \
-not all options in dead watchmen will work coss-platform \
+not all options in dead watchmen will work since it is still in devolpment \
-it is in the works to make it cross platform \
-(probally not gonna happen because im lazy)
+if you have any suggestions for tools or solutions please share -GuardSec Team

-## Tested on
+## Tested on (Doesnt means worked)
 Ubuntu 19.04 server \
 Ubuntu 19.04 desktop \
 Raspbain 10 lite on rapsberry pi 4 \